WolfTech-Innovations/WolfOS/README.md

 ## Legal Stuff:

-SpoinkOS is Public Domain and is managed by SpoinkOS Innovations, we have no affilation with Nintendo or Pokemon related products or services as though this is different.
+SpoinkOS is Public Domain and is managed by SpoinkOS Innovations, we have no affilation with Nintendo™ or Pokemon™ related products or services